danchoi/soywiki/README.markdown

 directly process, filter, grep, copy, and move text in and out of your wiki using any combination of Unix tools.

-SoyWiki delegates practically all of its revision-tracking and distributed collaboration features to Git.
+SoyWiki delegates revision-tracking, syncing, and collaboration workflows to Git.
 SoyWiki automatically creates a git repository in your wiki directory and automatically commits all the edits you make to it.
 You can sync a SoyWiki wiki between two computers using the standard git push and pull commands.
 Collaborators can also edit a common wiki this way, in peer to peer fashion.
 SoyWiki provides a few convenient key mappings to view the revision history of a wiki page and to see a "git-blame" view of who wrote each line when.

 SoyWiki doesn't have a web interface yet.
 The main focus of SoyWiki at this stage is to help you organize knowledge and evolve it with minimal